atoms-ufrj/playmol/doc/commands.md

 * [charge] - specifies the charge of a given atom.
 * [bond] - creates a bond between two given atoms (angles and dihedrals are automatically detected).
 * [improper] - creates an improper involving four given atoms or search for impropers.
-* [extra_dihedral] - creates an extra dihedral involving four given atoms.
+* [extra] - creates an extra bond, angle, or dihedral involving given atoms.
+* [link] - virtually link two atoms and fuse their molecules without actually bonding them.
 * [xyz] - defines positions for all atoms of one or more molecules.
 * [box] - defines the properties of a simulation box.
 * [packmol] - executes Packmol to create a packed molecular system.